 The true Mossdale Caverns experience begins beyond those black watery wades and safety isn't guaranteed till you've returned that way..

-I headed for the exit after a brief observant wait.....
+I continued my exit after a brief observant wait.....
 The final remnants of this experience were wasted on the excesses that gaining the surface would herald.

 I surfaced to a stunningly clear evening and reveled in the dying light as I made my way back.